 - Bring the learning back: Develop bonds that lead to sustained professional learning groups in your school and across digital networks to embrace and implement the ideas gained during #NCTE22.

 - Get credit for your learning: Check with your school or district to see if participation in the 2022 Annual Convention will count toward your recertification or continuing education credits.
-NCTE offers credit by partnering with an accredited university, and more details will be posted to our website as soon as they are available.
+NCTE offers credit by partnering with an accredited university.
+Learn more and sign up here.

 How to Attend?